Smoot–Hawley Tariff Act: Ensuing political dialogue

 In 1993, in discussion leading up to the passage of the North American Free Trade Agreement (NAFTA), then-Vice President Al Gore mentioned the Smoot–Hawley Tariff as a response to NAFTA objections voiced by Ross Perot during a debate they had on The Larry King Show.
 He gave Perot a framed photograph of Smoot and Hawley shaking hands after passage of the act.

 In April 2009, then-Representative Michele Bachmann made news when, during a speech, she referred incorrectly to the Smoot–Hawley Tariff as "the Hoot–Smalley Act", misattributed its signing to Franklin D. Roosevelt, and blamed him for the Great Depression.
 The act has been compared to the 2010 Foreign Account Tax Compliance Act (FATCA), with Andrew Quinlan from the Center for Freedom and Prosperity calling FATCA "the worst economic idea to come out of Congress since Smoot–Hawley".

 In the second Trump administration

 During his 2024 political campaign, Donald Trump pledged to institute similar tariffs.

 In its annual forecast supplement for the global economy that was published in November 2024 ('Year Ahead' for 2025), The Economist observed that [in the wake of the Tariff Act] "... global trade fell by two-thirds.
 It was so catastrophic for growth in America and around the world that legislators have not touched the issue since.
 'Smoot-Hawley' became synonymous with disastrous policy making".

 The tariffs announced on April 2, 2025, which could raise tariff levels higher than the rates during the Smoot–Hawley Tariffs, brought renewed attention to the Smoot–Hawley Act.

+In July 2026, the Trump administration invoked section 338 of the Tariff Act for the first time in its history (96 years after its passage).
+This section allows the president to apply a tariff up to 50% to nations which "discriminate" against American trade.
+On July 20, Trump invoked this section with a 50% tariff against multiple industries from Canada effective August 19.
+This was partially precipitated by recent Canadian wildfire smoke that caused negative air-quality across many cities in the Northern United States.